 It’s only the dark shapes at the sides that give form to the body, that and the slightly lighter belly.
 I do remember readjusting the tones over and over again to get the balance right.
 It was only when I was in danger of ruining the paper that I stopped.

-Drawing water need not be so painful if you approach it in the right way.
+Drawing water doesn’t need to be so painful if you approach it in the right way.
 Remember the guidelines at the beginning.
 They will help a lot.
-Use your eraser to draw water and the most complex effects will be so much easier.
+Use your eraser to draw water and the most complex effects will be so much easier to achieve.

 Now you know how to draw water in pencil – probably.